 Resources capable of providing Spinning Reserve, 10-Minute Non-Synchronized Reserve, and/or 30-Minute Reserve (spinning and non-synchronized) in the Day-Ahead commitment may submit Availability Bids for each hour of the upcoming day.
 If a Supplier offers Resources that are capable, based on their indicated commitment status, of providing Operating Reserves but does not submit an Availability Bid, its Day-Ahead bid will be rejected in its entirety.
 A supplier may resubmit a complete Day-Ahead Bid, provided that the new bid is timely.
-Refer to Figure 13, on page 44.
+Refer to Figure 13, on page 43.
+Availability Bids submitted for Resources engaged in Dual Participation shall reflect the capability available to the wholesale market, accounting for any obligation(s) to a distribution utility or other entity.